 With a card recovery service, you take the SD card into a store or ship it to a company, they work to recover the files and will either upload any recovered files to a cloud storage system or send them to you on a new card.

 Because the process is complex and time-consuming, data recovery service is often expensive, typically over $100 and often reaching $500, depending on how large your SD card is.

 Start by taking your SD card into a local camera or electronics store and asking about recovery prices and options — local stores could have the best deals.
 Then, find out what company your SD card manufacturer recommends.

 SanDisk, for example, recommends LC Technology, with recovery starting at $125 and a $100 fee for cards that need to be physically repaired before recovering the information.

 When comparing data recovery companies, it’s important to check their policies on cards that cannot be recovered.
 Many have a small fee just to check the card, while others could charge that high total even if they can’t recover any data.

-SD card errors and damage is more than just frustrating — it’s lost memories.
-While some photos really are lost for good, others can be recovered by checking the physical components, using a DIY recovery software or using a data recovery service.
+SD card data loss and damage is more than just frustrating — it’s lost memories.
+While some photos really are lost for good, others can be recovered by checking the physical components, using an SD card recovery software or using a data recovery service.

 Hillary is a freelance technology writer and wedding photographer based in Michigan.
 She worked as a photojournalist for several years and then started her own business.
 While her favorite tech brands are Apple and Nikon, she enjoys exploring all but the most frustrating new devices.